 Should I sell for spares or scrap?

-While it is likely that you will make more money if you break your car up and sell for spares, it is undeniably easier and often much cheaper to go down the scrappage route.
+While it is likely that you will make more money breaking a car for parts and selling for spares, it is undeniably easier and often much cheaper to go down the scrappage route.

 If you choose to scrap your car or van, you must go through a scrapyard or go to an Authorised Treatment Facility licensed by the Environment Agency and you must also inform the DVLA that you have scrapped your car.
 Failure to do so could result in a £1000 fine, and it is illegal to have your motor scrapped anywhere other than a licenced facility.
 To take any of the stress or hassle of these away, National Scrap Car can help, and can provide everything you need within a minute using our quick and easy quote generator.